List of Mobile Suit Gundam 00 characters: Union

 Graham Aker is an ace pilot in the Union and considers himself the archrival of Setsuna F. Seiei, though Setsuna rarely reciprocates.
 Prior to the series, he joined the military to live his dream of flying, and follows a strict code of honor.
 However, a freak accident resulting in the death of a superior officer and his sudden promotion made Graham a victim of rumors.
-When Celestial Being makes its appearance in the world, Graham is promoted to Captain of the Over Flags.
-Though he originally had a fascination for the Gundams, the actions of Team Trinity causes Graham's feelings to exceed into utter hatred.
-In the final moments of Operation Fallen Angels, Graham uses the GN Flag to attack Setsuna, exchanging blows and clashing ideals with him before the battle ends with Graham receiving scars on the right side of his face.
+When Celestial Being makes its appearance in the world, Graham is promoted to Captain of the Overflags.
+Though he originally had a fascination for the Gundams, the actions of Team Trinity causes Graham's feelings to morph into utter hatred.
+In the final moments of Operation Fallen Angels, Graham uses the GN Flag to attack Setsuna, exchanging blows and clashing ideals with him before the battle ends, with Graham receiving scars on the right side of his face.
 Four years later, Graham dons a mask to cover the scars and becomes a member of the newly formed A-Laws under the alias of Mr. Bushido (ミスター・ブシドー, Misutā Bushidō).
 Possessing a one-man army pass, Graham was given special permission to do as he wishes during battles, only to use this to avoid most conflict and only fight when Setsuna appears.
 Graham is the Union's ace pilot and follows a strict code of honor.
 With a skill unmatched by any Flag pilot, Graham is eager to find an opponent worthy to fight.
-When Gundam Exia first appeared in the AEU exhibition and destroyed their new unit, the Enact, he grew completely interested in the Gundam's capabilities, as Billy Katagiri notes, he's "quite infatuated" with the Gundams.
+When Gundam Exia first appeared in the AEU exhibition and destroyed their new unit, the Enact, he became interested in the Gundam's capabilities (as Billy Katagiri notes, he's "quite infatuated" with the Gundams).
 After losing to Setsuna, who spared him, Graham takes Setsuna's words to live to heart while he is contemplating seppuku.
-In the end of the series, he is standing behind the doors watching his friend Billy working.
-In the Gundam 00 Movie, he sacrifices himself to help Setsuna to get into the ELS core claiming that that is not dying but opening the road to the future after he snaps (and shields from an attack) Setsuna back into reality as the Gundam Meister is confused about battling the ELS due to his Innovator instincts resonating with ELS conscience claiming that he (Setsuna) shouldn't hesitate instead he should battle for the future.
+At the end of the series, he is standing behind the doors watching his friend Billy working.
+In the Gundam 00 Movie, he sacrifices himself to help Setsuna to get into the ELS core claiming that it is not dying but opening the road to the future after he snaps Setsuna back into reality as the Gundam Meister is confused about battling the ELS due to his Innovator instincts resonating with ELS conscience, claiming that Setsuna shouldn't hesitate an instead should battle for the future.